 a drizzle of 1/2 lime

 generous sprinkle Aleppo pepper, or a pinch of Cayenne

 for the fish

-tuna or halibut steaks or 6 small steaks for appetizer portion
+tuna or halibut steaks or 6 small fish steaks for appetizer portion

-- When pan is hot, add steaks.
+When pan is hot, add steaks.
 Do not crowd.
 Sear on first side, lowering heat slightly as necessary, until steak releases easily from pan with the aid of a pancake turner or fish spatula.
 Turn steaks to brown other side, readjusting flame as necessary.
-Cook until desired degree of doneness.
+Cook until fish is opaque and cooked through.
 Serve individual portions, topped with plum salsa and garnished with lime wedges.